This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antinausea medicine helps calm your stomach and prevents vomiting.

 - You may bleed more than expected or get an infection.
 You may have problems during your procedure that may lead to a laparotomy (open surgery).
 Your bladder or intestines may get injured during the procedure.
 You may get a blood clot in your leg or arm.
 This may become life-threatening.
 After your procedure, your symptoms may only be relieved for a short time, or they may not be relieved at all.
-Your caregivers may need to do more procedures.
+Your healthcare providers may need to do more procedures.

 - Without treatment, you may have difficult, painful, or frequent urination, especially at night.
 You may continue to leak urine when you cough, sneeze, or laugh.
 You may also have pain during sex.
 If you have a prolapse, it may push your bladder out of the vaginal opening even further.
 This may lead to other serious medical problems.